LRGASP/lrgasp-submissions/docs/challenges.md

 ### Requirements for Challenge 3

-* At least one *experiment* must be supplied for each *sample* available for the challenge.
+* At least one *experiment* must be supplied for each *sample* available for a given library prep and sequencing platform combination that is selected.
 Mouse samples will have biological replicates that should be used for the entry.
+Manatee samples only have cDNA library prep type and sequenced on Illumina, ONT, and PacBio.
 * The data used for a given *experiment* must fit in one of the following categories:
   * *long-only* - Use only LGRASP-provided long-read RNA-Seq data from a single sample, library preparation method and sequencing platform.
 No genome reference can be used.
   * *short-only* - Use only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
 This is to compare with long-read approaches.
 No genome reference can be used.